foundriesio/docs/source/reference-manual/linux/linux-disk-encryption.rst

 By enrolling the KEK this way, the system gains the capability of unlocking the volume seamlessly, without requiring any user involvement.

-Once the KEK has been enrolled, LmP marks the rootfs volume for disk `re-encryption`_, mounts it and allows the system to continue with the boot sequence.
+Once the KEK has been enrolled, LmP marks the :term:`rootfs` volume for disk `re-encryption`_, mounts it and allows the system to continue with the boot sequence.
 This is know in LUKS terminology as ``online re-encryption``.